 No Bake Cheerio Bars

-Most kids love playing with food.
-This no-bake Cheerio bar recipe is so much fun to make with your littles: there’s mushing around with corn syrup, flattening the mixture into the pan, Jackson-Pollock chocolate dripping…and of course the yummy eating.
+Most kids love playing with food which is what makes these No-Bake Cheerio Bars so perfect for little hands.
+This no-bake recipe is so much fun to make with your kiddos: there’s mushing around with corn syrup, flattening the mixture into the pan, Jackson-Pollock chocolate dripping…and of course the yummy eating.
 Enjoy!

 Print